Equine Mineral Supplement

-Feed at the rate of 1/2 scoop daily or as directed by your veterinarian or nutritionist.
+Feed at the rate of 1/2 scoop daily.
 1/2 scoop = approximately 3 g (included)

-While other vitamin or mineral deficiencies may not be easily visible, issues with Zinc levels often present in ways that are readily seen.
+While other vitamin or mineral deficiencies may not be easily noticeable to the eye, issues with Zinc levels often present in ways that are readily seen.

 Hoof quality also suffers with Copper and Zinc deficiency.
 Poor hoof quality despite good health care, such as brittle, flaking hoof walls, thrush, etc., may indicate a Zinc deficiency.

 - - poor hoof quality